-Calder’s artworks are inspired by his childhood fascination with maps and globes and exotic locations, far removed from his upbringing in Auckland.
-As a youth, he spent many hours looking at old National Geographic magazines and hunting down vintage tin globes.
+Calder’s artworks are inspired by his childhood fascination with maps, globes and exotic locations, far removed from his upbringing in Auckland.
+As a child, he spent many hours looking at old National Geographic magazines and hunting down vintage tin globes.
 This early fascination for maps and globes has become fodder for the body of work he exhibits today.

 Calder's sculptural globe series display further technical precision.
 These spheres spin effortlessly on his unique design of concealed internal bearings, which positions the piece on a tilt of 23.5 degrees, matching Earth’s current angle from the plane of its orbit around the sun.

 Luke Calder's work can be identified by its ability to straddle both the fine art and interior design worlds.
 His globes are both abstract and familiar, negative and positive.
 The maps celebrate the form and shape of landscapes, without words, borders or definition of countries, triggering an appreciation of the world as a whole.

 Calder has works held in private collections in New Zealand and the US.
 He has been awarded for his sculptures including the 2014 National Small Sculpture Prize.
 Calder has been commissioned to produce works for public spaces and collections including the QLDC to create a Flood Memorial Monument for Queenstown and the Dunedin Airport to produce an artwork for the terminal.